NIHR Fellowships FAQs

 A. It will normally only be possible to apply to the same Fellowship a maximum of two times.
 However there will be the following exceptions:

-a.
-Bearing in mind you are able to apply for a 2nd Advanced Fellowship after being successful with the first, the ‘clock’ will be reset after you are successful.
-You will have 2 opportunities to apply for a 2nd Advanced Fellowship even if you weren’t successful the first time with your 1st Advanced Fellowship.
+- Bearing in mind you are able to apply for a second Advanced Fellowship after being successful with the first, the ‘clock’ will be reset after you are successful.
+You will have two opportunities to apply for a second Advanced Fellowship even if you weren’t successful the first time with your first Advanced Fellowship.

-b.
-Normally after a period of 3 years has passed you will be able to apply again for the same Fellowship, if you have previously had 2 unsuccessful applications.
-This is to take account of the fact that both you, in terms of your 5 CV and experience, and the proposed research will have hopefully developed significantly in this timeframe.
+- Normally after a period of three years has passed you will be able to apply again for the same Fellowship, if you have previously had two unsuccessful applications.
+This is to take account of the fact that both you, in terms of your CV and experience, and the proposed research will have hopefully developed significantly in this timeframe.

-c.
-Applications deemed fundable but which fall below the funding cut off will not be counted towards the maximum of 2 application attempts.
+- Applications deemed fundable but which fall below the funding cut off will not be counted towards the maximum of two application attempts.

 Q. When you say the majority of funding will still be in ‘response mode’ what does this mean?